Zendro-dev/Zendro-dev.github.io/backendSetUp.md

 ```
 `$ node_modules/.bin/sequelize db:migrate` command will create the tables specified in the migrations folder.
 With credential as in config/config.json file.

-## NOTE
+### * NOTE
-A data base should be already configured locally as in config/config.json file, which is part of the project.
-If you followed the instruction as in here, this file should be in the `/your-path/backend-skeleton/config/config.json`
+For the command `$ node_modules/.bin/sequelize db:migrate` a data base should be already configured locally as in `config/config.json` file, which is part of the project.
+If you followed the instruction as in here, this file should be in  `/your-path/backend-skeleton/config/config.json`